 Seahorses are shy creatures, that feed very frequently because of their small digestive tract, on small shrimp called Mysis and Pacifica.

-The male Seahorses looks after the brood of babies in his pouch, so the female can start producing a new batch of eggs immediately, to increase the total number of young the pair create.
+The male Seahorse looks after the brood of babies in his pouch, so the female can start producing a new batch of eggs immediately, to increase the total number of young the pair create.

 Things to Do